 Here are the ways to fix Sidecar problems:

-- Get the new iPadOS 13 beta.
-Unfortunately, macOS Catalina doesn’t work with iPadOS 12.
-So basically, you have to use two betas if you want to try Sidecar before September.
+- Get the new iPadOS 13.
+Unfortunately, macOS Catalina doesn't work with iPadOS 12.
+So basically, you have to use the recent operating systems if you want to try Sidecar.

-Try connecting your iPad with a cable.
+- Try connecting your iPad with a cable.
 With Sidecar, you should be able to connect your iPad wirelessly.
-If this doesn’t work in the beta version, the cable might solve the issue.
+If this doesn't work, the cable might solve the issue.

 Battery drain on macOS Catalina

 Many of the previous macOS releases were known for battery life concerns — greedy apps, Safari and Chrome draining battery, or power-saving not working.
 There has been no major battery drain issues reported by the Catalina users so far.

 Just to make sure you don't encounter the problem as well, here are a few precautions: